 - Check out the Dehydrate2store Store for stuff like mylar bags and food preservation kitchen tools.

-- That's one article at Canadian Preppers Network.
+- That's one link I found at Canadian Preppers Network.
 If you are Canadian, you should probably join this.

 - Don't overlook the links to other Canadian prepping sites!

 - eFoodsDirect believes in three principles: serve, save, and share--serve great food and one another, save for unforeseen circumstances that lie ahead, and share the message of gaining control of your food supply and be less dependent on others.

 - According to the Why e-FoodsDIRECT? page, eFoods Direct has very strict ingredient requirements as follows: dehydrated from premium-grade fresh raw foods, no genetically altered food, no added MSG, no imports from countries using illegal fertilizers and insecticides, no hydrogenated oil.

 - Wild food is everywhere!
 Get familiar with it!
 Start using it!

 - The purpose of this site is to help you begin to seek your own free life, should you wish to do so.
 Bear in mind, however, that the process of living and eating free (and deliciously!) does not happen overnight.
 Linda found this out after years of existence in the Adirondack wilderness.